vlaaad/reveal/README.md

 ## To do

-- text search (triggered either just by typing, or with a shortcut)
+- text search (triggered either just by typing or with a shortcut)
-  - do I need to scroll back if I want to cancel search? yes, accidental searches should be reversible!
+  - do I need to scroll back if I want to cancel the search? yes, accidental searches should be reversible!
   - jumps to first match when it's found
   - direction of search? from the cursor (or top of the screen if no cursor) in both